An interface to read from, or write to, a ROOT file, as well as performing other common operations.

 When and why should you use RFile

-- you want a simple interface that makes it easy to do things right and hard to do things wrong;
+- a simple interface that makes it easy to do things right and hard to do things wrong;

-- you want more robustness and better error reporting for those operations;
+- more robustness and better error reporting for those operations;

-RFile doesn't try to cover the entirety of use cases covered by TFile/TDirectory/TDirectoryFile and is not a 1:1 replacement for them.
-It is meant to simplify the most common use cases and make them easier to handle by minimizing the amount of ROOT-specific quirks and conforming to more standard C++ practices.
+RFile doesn't cover the entirety of use cases covered by TFile/TDirectory/TDirectoryFile and is not a 1:1 replacement for them.
+It is meant to simplify the most common use cases by following newer standard C++ practices.

 Ownership model